 “The Illinois Home Weatherization Assistance Program’s (IHWAP) primary purpose is helping low-income Illinois residents save energy and money while increasing the comfort of their homes.
 IHWAP accomplishes this by installing weatherization measures that pay for themselves over their expected service life.
 IHWAP also addresses home health and safety issues where they are connected to home energy and indoor air quality.
 IHWAP is not a home improvement nor a home rehabilitation program. “ (IHWAP Operations Manual PY 2016, Issued Sept.
 2015, pg.
 6)

 First step for a customer interested in IHWAP it to be placed on the application waiting list.
 When applications are needed, customers are called from this list to come into the office and complete an application.
 Once all applications slots are filled, any remaining customers will be mailed a letter explaining this, along with a new sign-up form for the new application waiting list, which resets every July.
-The waiting list sign up form is the Microsoft Word document at the bottom of the page or you can contact the office.
+The waiting list sign up form is the PDF document at the bottom of the page or you can contact the office.

 When funds are available, work will begin on all IHWAP assessment approved homes in the priority ranking order.
 The first contractor to the home is the Mechanical Contractor whom will complete any work to the heating system for your home.
 The other contractor will be the Architectural contractor whom will complete any insulating, caulking, and air sealing measures to make the home more air tight.
 After all work is complete on the home, a Quality Control Inspector (QCI), will conduct a final inspection on the home.
 The final inspection checks over the entire home to make sure that we did everything we could, within the IHWAP guidelines, to reduce the air leakage within the home.

 To be eligible for IHWAP, your income must be at or below the 200% poverty level over the past 90 days.
 The income guidelines for Program Year 2023 are picture below: